 MeMu also supports different Android versions like Android Jelly Bean, Kit Kat, and Lollipop.
 The current version of Memu is based on Android Lollipop.

-You can also use it for social media and productivity apps.
+You can also use it for social media and grocery shopping list apps.
 It also allows you to run multiple instances.
 MeMU is a completely capable and worthy Android Emulator.

 Remember Remix OS, the now-defunct operating system?
 Since Android is based on a modified Linux kernel, you should be able to install it on your computer like any other operating system, right?